 5.)
 How Professional Work Influences Happiness:

-While verifying general assumptions like these doesn’t necessarily provide us with transformative information, the report’s chapter dedicated to work does give us with a valuable list of job-satisfaction predictors that can be utilized by large corporations, small business, and individuals alike.
+While verifying general assumptions like these doesn’t necessarily provide us with transformative information, the report’s chapter dedicated to work does give us a valuable list of job-satisfaction predictors that can be utilized by large corporations, small businesses, and individuals alike.
 In particular, the report tells us that employers should strive to ensure their employees enjoy a healthy work-life balance, have a sense of professional autonomy, partake in a variety of different work-related tasks, and are given the opportunity to continuously learn and improve their professional skill sets.

 For both world leaders and everyday individuals, it is important to acknowledge the key findings from the 2017 World Happiness Report.
-It is vital that governmental leaders continue shifting their focus away from using only economic indicators to measure prosperity and growth.
+It is vital that government leaders continue shifting their focus away from using only economic indicators to measure prosperity and growth.
 Individuals have the opportunity to follow the report’s recommendations by building a trustworthy network of social contacts, learning personal strategies to monitor and improve mental health, finding engaging work, and focusing on reducing inequality in their communities.
 It is certain that if we make happiness our objective, the greater global community can collectively enjoy heightened levels of well-being.
 What we must do is heed the advice of His Holiness the 14th Dalai Lama, who tells us:

 Happiness i not something ready-made.
 It comes from your own actions.”

 […] have at least one major depressive episode in a given year.
 Additionally, estimates from the World Happiness Index tell us that only 31% of Americans consider themselves to be very […]